vanjacosic/jquery-somewheregallery/README.md

 ## Changelog

 ### v.
+0.3.1
+- Minor change to accomodate Somewhere API change.
+Sparks are now in an array.

+### v.
 0.3
 - Somewhere API has been updated.
 It is no longer necessary to provide an array of ID's.
 These are now fetched using the profile name.
 - **profile** is now the only required option.